 Alphonse Island, Seychelles

 For starters, Alphonse's location among the Seychelles' Outer Islands (it's an hour's flight from Mahé) means it's wonderfully pristine – think aquarium-like lagoons, dazzling white sands and a thick emerald interior, all beautifully complemented with stylish luxury accommodation.
-But being part of the esteemed portfolio known as Blue Safari Seychelles also means Alphonse Island is a gateway to even more distant escapes in the Seychelles, where the only sound you're likely to hear is the thud of a coconut or a gentle wavelet washing over the sand.
+But being part of the esteemed portfolio known as Blue Safari Seychelles also means Alphonse Island is a gateway to an expansive array of underwater activities and unforgettable experiences and marine life, perfect for avid divers and keen snorkelers alike.

 The main accommodation at Alphonse Island are the 22 striking A-frame Beach Bungalows.
 Raised above the ground and gloriously washed in white, the bungalows are set among tropical gardens and lie just steps from the beach.
 They all come with outdoor showers and an ocean-facing outside patio, which is ideal for watching the sunrise with your morning coffee.